-PUDC managed the entitlements on the project, working with the San Francisco Planning Department to successfully win unanimous approval by the Planning Commission of Conditional Use Permit and certification of a Community Plan Exemption.
+PUDC/Joel Roos managed the entitlements on the project, working with the San Francisco Planning Department to successfully win unanimous approval by the Planning Commission of Conditional Use Permit and certification of a Community Plan Exemption.
+This work included analysis of the existing transportation conditions and analysis of different modes of transportation critical the success of the entitlement effort.

 The original mid-century modern building was designed by local architect William Merchant who was also an alum of the school.
 The original building employs the use of a very delicate wood and aluminum framed curtain wall system, which was state-of-the-art technology for its time.
 The new third floor addition pays homage to this and similarly employs a high-performance curtain wall system to create a taut ephemeral glass box that rests lightly on top of the historic building below.